Gaymocoder/GCSKampe-3.0/README.md

 User: k!stopload
 Bot: *User mention*, loading stream has been closed
 ```

 #### k!queue
-Bot sends messages with full queue for current music session
+Bot sends messages with full queue for current music session.
+With "download" icon you can download the track (powered by TinyURL).
 ```
 User: k!queue
-Bot: 1. synthwave radio 🌌 - beats to chill/game to
+Bot: ⬇1. synthwave radio 🌌 - beats to chill/game to
-     2. lofi hip hop radio 📚 - beats to relax/study to
+     ⬇2. lofi hip hop radio 📚 - beats to relax/study to
-     3. dark ambient radio 🌃 - music to escape/dream to
+     ⬇3. dark ambient radio 🌃 - music to escape/dream to
-     4. peaceful piano radio 🎹 - music to focus/study to
+     ⬇4. peaceful piano radio 🎹 - music to focus/study to
      ...
 ```

 #### k!stopload
 Check the [load](####load) command

 #### k!stop
 Closes current session
 ```